CoIT-WGU/D084-Lab-Resources/README.md

 #### Task 0:

+1. Download the lab files by clicking [this link](https://github.com/BGarza-CoIT/D084-Lab-Resources/archive/master.zip) and extract the contents. **Note the location you save this directory as you will need it later.**

 1. Log into your [Azure portal](https://www.portal.azure.com) and click **Create a new resource**.

 1. Within the **New** blade, search Azure Marketplace for **storage account**, and select **Storage accounts**.